-We recommend FreedomPlus to borrowers who want to consolidate more than $10,000 in credit card debt.
-The company does not make loans under $10,000, but it is one of the few online lenders that can pay your creditors directly.
-We also think FreedomPlus is a good choice for those with fair to average credit who may have trouble qualifying elsewhere.
-The minimum credit score needed to qualify at FreedomPlus is 600.
+We recommend FreedomPlus to borrowers who want to consolidate more than $7,500 in credit card debt.
+The company does not make loans under $7,500, but it is one of the few online lenders that can pay your creditors directly.
 Because FreedomPlus takes a “relationship” approach to lending, you will need to speak with a loan consultant to complete the application process.

 FreedomPlus Personal Loan Review: Should You Apply?

 A personal loan from FreedomPlus makes the most sense for borrowers who want to consolidate a fair amount of debt, particularly if they want to pay their creditors directly.
 The company offers rate discounts to borrowers who use at least half their loan to directly pay off their creditors.